Bayesian Mixture Models for Heterogeneous Extremes: Bayesian Modeling of Heterogeneous Extremes

-Assume for every sample a latent indicator $C$ in $\{1, \dots, K\}$ identifying the group to which the sample belongs.
-Formally, $\{X_{k,1}, \dots, X_{k,n}\}$ is a random sample of size $n$ belonging to group $k$, if $C=k$.
-It follows that $M_{k,n}= \max\{X_{k,1}, \dots, X_{k,n}\}$ is the maximum of the sample belonging to group $k$.
-The maximum can thus be characterized by the value of $C$ corresponding to its originating sample:
+The setting above corresponds to the classical setup, which we refer to as homogeneous extremes.
+We now introduce the setting of interest, which we refer to as heterogeneous extremes.
+Assume that a latent indicator $C$ supported on $\{1, \dots, K\}$ identifies the group to which a sample belongs.
+Formally,

+is a random sample of size $n$ from group $k$; for simplicity, we assume that each sample has the same length but the argument below applies more generally.
+Define the heterogeneous sample maximum as the maximum indexed by the value of $C$ corresponding to its originating sample, that is,

-where $I(\cdot)$ is the indicator function.
+where $I(\cdot)$ is the indicator function and $M_{k,n}= \max\{X_{k,1}, \dots, X_{k,n}\}$ is the maximum of the sample belonging to group $k$.
 To allow for different domains of attraction in different groups, we define the normalizing sequences of random variables $A_n >0$ and $B_n$ to be group-dependent, that is,

 where $a_{k,n} > 0$ and $b_{k,n}$ are the normalizing sequences for $M_{k,n}$.
 Then, by the law of total probability and the extremal types theorem